-5.2 Aims of policy for employment
+5.2 Aims of the Policy for employment

-The aims of the policy for employment are to ensure that:
+The aims of the Policy for employment are to ensure that:

 - i) no prospective employee or current employee receives less favourable treatment on any grounds that cannot be shown to be justified.
-This applies to all terms and conditions including recruitment and selection, training, promotion, pay, employee benefits, employee grievances and disciplinary procedures. - ii) the diversity of the communities we serve is reflected at all levels within our workforce. - iii) all employees have an equal chance to contribute and to achieve their potential. - iv) the workplace is free from harassment and unwanted behaviour and everyone can give their best/be themselves. - v) all employment decisions are based on merit.
+This applies to all terms and conditions including recruitment and selection, training, promotion, pay, employee benefits, employee grievances and disciplinary procedures - ii) all vacancies are accessible to all and our workforce is reflective of our community - iii) all employees have an equal chance to contribute and to achieve their potential - iv) the workplace is free from harassment and unwanted behaviour and everyone can give their best/be themselves - v) all employment decisions are based on merit.